redmacdev1988/SlideShow-Frontend/README.md

 # How to use

+This slideshow puts your image onto the browser like a wallpaper.
+Your image will takes up the full browser space, showcasing the beauty of your image.
-A basic slideshow where you can go left, and right.
+As a slideshow, you can browse left and right.
 You can also bring up the description of the image by pressing the about button on top.

 admin functionalities:
 https://github.com/redmacdev1988/SlideShow-Frontend/wiki/How-to-Use-(Admin)